 - Young adults are £4.50 for young adults.

-Until then this provides a useful guide to the Stadium (although focused on Leighton Orient games.
+- You can also find information from this fan-produced guide to the Stadium (although focused on Leighton Orient games.

 It’s pretty easy to go to away games and if you’re in London there are quite a lot of WSL teams with grounds that are near enough to get to via public transport (Arsenal, West Ham and Chelsea).
 Other games are further afield.

 Buying tickets: This may be changing a bit.
 But historically you have been required to go to the relevant away team’s site to buy tickets for away games.
-It’s typically straightforward, but you have to register for each team’s site and will essentially be buying a ticket as if you are a fan of that team (a little disconcerting to become a ‘Chelsea supporter’).
+It’s typically straightforward, but you have to register for each team’s site, and that sometimes involves two stages.
+You will then essentially be buying a ticket as if you are a fan of that team (a little disconcerting to become a ‘Chelsea supporter’).
 Since most women’s games do not have segregated fans it’s random whether you end up in an area of Spurs or other supporters, but in most cases seats are also unasigned so you can move.

-For bigger games (e.g. Arsenal away) tickets are now being sold via the Spurs site.
+For bigger games at main stadiums (e.g. Arsenal away at the Emirates) tickets are sold via the Spurs site.
 So do check there (scroll to the end of the page for away tickets).

 As I gain experience of away stadiums I’ll add a few comments here.
 My first take is that they are typically in the arse-end-of-nowhere, but that’s part of the fun.